Gandalf: The White Council

-Gandalf suspected early on that an evil presence, the Necromancer of Dol Guldur, was not a Nazgûl but Sauron himself.
-He went to Dol Guldur to discover the truth, but the Necromancer withdrew before him, only to return with greater force, and the White Council was formed in response.
+Gandalf suspected early on that an evil presence, the Necromancer of Dol Guldur, was Sauron.
+He went to Dol Guldur to discover the truth, but the Necromancer withdrew, only to return with greater force, and the White Council was formed in response.
 Galadriel had hoped Gandalf would lead the council, but he refused, declining to be bound by any but the Valar who had sent him.
 Saruman was chosen instead, as the most knowledgeable about Sauron's work in the Second Age.

 Gandalf returned to Dol Guldur "at great peril" and learned that the Necromancer was indeed Sauron.
 The following year a White Council was held, and Gandalf urged that Sauron be driven out.
 Saruman, however, reassured the Council that Sauron's evident effort to find the One Ring would fail, as the Ring would long since have been carried by the river Anduin to the Sea; and the matter was allowed to rest.
 But Saruman began actively seeking the Ring near the Gladden Fields where Isildur had been killed.